 Claud Wade produced the first full kit of parts to build a steam locomotive.
 These castings were the birth of modern S-scale (as the future demise of A.C.
 Gilbert was clear).

 Frank Titman's design idea of the clasped couplers was voted as the logo for the NASG (Ed Schumacher actually created the drawing from Frank's idea).

 The NASG's "Bernie Thomas Memorial Award" was created by the Deep South S Gaugers Association, after Bernie's passing earlier that year.
 Russ Mobley becomes the third NASG General Director.

 Claud Wade started "S Scale Locomotive and Supply" company, to separate the parts development work from the NASG work.

-A.C.
-Gilbert declares bankruptcy.
+The A.C.
+Gilbert company declares bankruptcy.

 The NASG begins as a formal organization (July 1) with a General Director (Russ Mobley) and a 7-member Board of Trustees (Frank Titman, Wallace Collins, Richard Karnes, David Engle, Gene Fletcher, Ed Schumacher, and John Sudimak).

-Arch-rival Lionel purchases the "American Flyer" brand name and tooling for $157,000 in June of this year.
+A.C.
+Gilbert's arch-rival Lionel purchases the "American Flyer" brand name and tooling for $157,000 in June of this year.